MrFriendCS/MrFriendCS.github.io/higher/sdd/H-SDD-House-Prices/instructions.md

 KCL wants to update the property values in its database, and extract some other information.
 It will provide a file that only includes the postcodes and current values.

-When KCL created the data file a small error changed some of the postcodes from HS1 to HS0.
+When KCL created the data file ([housePrices.csv](assets/housePrices.csv "Download file")) a small error changed some of the postcodes from HS1 to HS0.

 ## Analysis